 - The patient or their family may sue you for incorrect reports.

 - Using generic cables may cause the equipment to malfunction.
 Hence, you will have to foot the bill for repairs and, in some cases, a replacement.

 • You may lose your license since there are standards that hospitals and medical institutions must follow.
-Failure to follow the required standards may result in hefty fines and other such problems.
+Failure to follow the required standards may result in fines and other problems.

 • If a wire is not made for a specific purpose, it will not be able to hold on for long.
-Hence, you will require replacement more often, which will add up to the cost.
+Hence, you will require replacement more often, adding to the cost.

 All in all, it’s not worth it.
-That is why we suggest that you only stick to medical cables and stay away from generic cables.
+That is why we suggest you only stick to medical cables and avoid generic cables.

 The initial cost may be higher, but it will save you money in the long run.

 Can I Use Generic Cables in Place of Medical Cables?

 In some scarce scenarios, it may be acceptable to use generic cables in place of medical wires.
 However, in most cases, it can be hazardous to do so.